linenoise/mandelflow/README.md

 Mandelflow
 ==========

-The perl scripts that calculated and recorded the fractal music on my website.
+These are the perl scripts that calculated and recorded the fractal music on my website.
 These are open sourced so you can pick through them and have a look.
 If you feel like building off of them, go for it, and feel free to email me with any questions.

 Structure
 ---------